zubinchopra/portaldocs/portal-sdk/templates/portalfx-legacy-editscopes.md

         ...
     }

-Extensions can supply type metadata to configure their `EditScope` as follows.
+Extensions can supply type metadata to configure an  `EditScope` as follows.

 * When using `ParameterProvider`, supply the `editScopeMetadataType` option to the `ParameterProvider` constructor.